craigfrancis/framework/framework/0.1/doc/introduction.md

 If you are running the website in [development mode](../doc/setup/debug.md), PHP Prime will add some notes to explain how it searches for the controller.

-In this example we use the [form](../doc/helpers/form.md) and [email](../doc/helpers/email.md) helpers to create a 'contact us' form, which sends an email, and keeps a copy in the database.

-It should be noted that the database determines the maximum length of the fields.
+In this example the controller just adds a [unit](../doc/setup/units.md):

 	/app/controller/contact.php

+	<?php

+		class contact_controller extends controller {

+			public function action_index() {
+				unit_add('contact_form');
+			}

+		}

+	?>

+Where the unit's code is something like:

+	/app/unit/contact-form.php

 	<?php [SEE EXAMPLE] ?>

+For reference, it uses the [form](../doc/helpers/form.md) and [email](../doc/helpers/email.md) helpers to send an email and keep a copy in the database.
+It should be noted that the database determines the fields maximum length.

-To quickly create the HTML in the [view](../doc/setup/views.md), we can use:
+The HTML for the unit can then be:

+	/app/unit/contact-form.ctp

+		<p>Use the form below to contact us:</p>

+		<?= $this->html(); ?>

+Note that when creating the HTML for the form, this is just a shortcut.
+The fields could be printed out in several different ways.

+Then to get the unit's HTML onto the [view](../doc/setup/views.md) you can either just remove the view file (it will loop though all created units), or simply call:

-	<?= $form->html(); ?>
+	<?= $contact_form->html(); ?>

 ---